 "I'm glad of that.
 I like to see things.
-Will that little work-stand answer for the table ?"
+Will that little work-stand answer for the table?"

 "It's the very thing.
 And bring that shawl that lies on the piano.
 Now give me the slate and pencil.
 All right.
 Here they go, under the table.
 Look how I hold the slate.
 It rests upon the four fingers of my right-hand, the thumb making the steady pressure on the top.
 You discover there is no place to rest the slate upon, and that it is impossible for me to handle the slate and pencil both so as to execute any writing on the former.
-You see, I sit apart from the table. with no part of my person in contact with it or under it, excepting the hand holding the slate.
+You see, I sit apart from the table, with no part of my person in contact with it or under it, excepting the hand holding the slate.
 Now the arrangements will be complete as soon as you spread that worsted shawl over the table.
 Let it hang down all round, as far as it will reach.
 My hand is under the table, holding the slate.
 You perceive my wrist and arm are exposed.
-Now, if you can see the faintest motion of either, to give you the slightest suspi"To sit here until doomsday, if I must wait until the spirits write on that slate."
+Now, if you can see the faintest motion of either, to give you the slightest suspicion that I do the writing, speak of it.
+Now, what do you expect?"

+"To sit here until doomsday, if I am to wait until the spirits write on that slate."